Frequently asked questions about adopting from foster care

 How many children are in foster care and awaiting adoption in the United States?

 Approximately 400,000 children are in foster care at any given time.
-More than 100,000 of them are available to be adopted.
+Approximately 117,000 of them are available to be adopted.

 I have heard that many children in foster care have “special needs.”
 What does that mean?